HeardLibrary/workshops/spring2016.md

 * Participants will learn how to build digital exhibits using the [Omeka](http://omeka.org/) content management system.
 Omeka can be used for a variety of projects including digital archives, exhibits, and collections; digital humanities projects; course sites;  and student projects.
 This workshop offers: examples of digital collections built on the Omeka platform; hands on experience building a digital collection in Omeka; and ideas for web hosting.

-###Digital Curation with Pinterest and History Pin - Mary Anne
+###Digital Curation with Pinterest and History Pin
 ####Friday, February 26
 *Mary Anne Caton*